BharatSahAIyak/k8s/docs/developer.md

     2. Navigate to the environment you want to view logs of Service

-    3. Seach for the service and click on 3 dots and click on restart to restart the service
+    3. Search for the service and click on 3 dots and click on restart to restart the service

     Note: Restarting a deployment pulls the image and then recreates the containers